quizerno/Steel-Battalion-Entry-Guide/1-FAQ.md

 ## I have an Xbox and the SB Controller, but I don’t have the game disc, what do I do?

 There are various guides on softmodding and hardmodding the Xbox, it should be simple enough to find ISO dump to the console and run it (obligatory, I DO NOT CONDONE PIRACY message).
-For softmodding you will need to either make or buy a Female USB to Xbox Male cable, this piece is also necessary if you want to use a custom controller on xbox
+For softmodding you will need to either make or buy a Female USB to Xbox Male cable, this piece is also necessary if you want to use a custom controller on Xbox

+## I have an Xbox and the Game Disc/ISO, but I don’t have the SB Controller, What do I do?

+You either need to buy a controller (expensive), map another controller or build a controller  (potentially expensive).
+Go to [my section on Custom Controller for Xbox](https://github.com/quizerno/https://github.com/quizerno/Steel-Battalion-Entry-Guide/blob/main/3-Controller%20Adapters.md).

+## I have an Xbox, the Game Disc, and the SB Controller…but no pedals, what do I do?

+You need to build your own pedals.
+Go down to my [section on the pedals.](https://github.com/quizerno/DIY-Steel-Battalion-Controller-Guide/blob/main/4-Building%20The%20Pedals.md)

 ## Can Xbox 360 run Steel Battalion?